-The primary role of the E-2C Hawkeye aircraft supplied by Northrop Grumman is as an all-weather airborne early-warning aircraft to the naval task force.
+The E-2C Hawkeye aircraft supplied by Northrop Grumman is an all-weather airborne early warning aircraft to the naval task force.

-From an operating altitude above 25,000ft, the Hawkeye warns the naval task force of approaching air threats and provides threat identification and positional data to fighter aircraft such as F-14 Tomcats.
-Secondary roles include strike command and control, surveillance, guidance of search and rescue missions and as a relay to extend the range of communications.
+Operating from an altitude more than 25,000ft high, the Hawkeye alerts the naval task force to approaching air threats, while also providing threat identification and positional data to fighter aircraft such as F-14 Tomcats.
+Secondary roles include strike command and control, surveillance, the guidance of search and rescue missions and as a relay to extend the range of communications.

 The E-2C became operational in 1973.
-The Block II aircraft, featuring improved engine and radar, entered service in 1992 with final delivery taking place in 2001.
+Featuring an improved engine and radar, the Block II aircraft entered service in 1992 and final delivery took place in 2001.

-As well as the US Navy (USN), the E-2C aircraft are in service with the navies of Egypt, France, Israel, Japan, Singapore and Taiwan.
-Three ex-Israeli Air Force E-2C aircraft have been sold to the Mexican Navy, with the first two delivered in June 2004 and the third in November 2004.
+As well as the US Navy (USN), the E-2C aircraft is in service with the navies of Egypt, France, Israel, Japan, Singapore and Taiwan.
+Three ex-Israeli Air Force E-2C aircraft were sold to the Mexican Navy, with the first two delivered in June 2004 and the third in November later that year.

-Deliveries have totalled more than 180 for the USN and more than 30 for other nations.
+Deliveries totalled more than 180 for the USN and over 30 for other nations.
 Six E-2C Hawkeye aircraft are deployed by the US Naval Reserve for drug interdiction and homeland security operations.

 The aircraft is operated by a crew of five, with the pilot and co-pilot on the flight deck and the combat information centre officer, air control officer and radar operator stations located in the rear fuselage directly beneath the rotodome.